cisagov/get.gov/pages/domains/domains_eligibility.md

 - Approve your domain request
 - Attest to your organization’s eligibility for a .gov domain

-While authorizing officials vary between types of organizations, this is generally the highest ranking or highest elected official.
+While authorizing officials vary between types of organizations, this is generally the highest-ranking or highest-elected official.
 Your official must have executive responsibility.
 When you request a .gov domain, we'll ask for information about your authorizing official (role, contact information).
 If needed, we'll ask for a different authorizer than the one first submitted.

 Authorizing officials will generally have administrative autonomy in an organization.
 Examples of appropriate roles include:
 - Mayor